gpbl/react-day-picker/docs/selections.md

 ---
-sort: 9
-section: Getting Started
+section: Selecting Days
-title: Selections
+title: Selection Modes
 description: DayPicker supports 3 built-in selection modes, that fit the most common use-cases for a date picker.
 ---

-# Selections

-## Selection Modes
+# Selection Modes

 - **single mode**: only one day can be selected;
 - **multi mode**: allow selection of multiple days;